hoplaahei/hoplaahei.github.io/_posts/2015-05-16-how-i-install-slackware.md

 ## Installing

 The SlackDocs wiki has an [install](http://docs.slackware.com/slackware:install) guide for standard installation.
-Follow these steps first.
+It is a good idea to read this guide.
 Some modern computers may also benefit from booting into Slackware using their native UEFI boot.
 See [UEFI boot: how does that actually work, then?](https://www.happyassassin.net/2014/01/25/uefi-boot-how-does-that-actually-work-then/) to get a clear understanding of the cases where native UEFI boot is beneficial, and the cases where it is not necessary.

-See the UEFI [README](http://slackware.mirrorcatalogs.com/slackware64-14.1/README_UEFI.TXT) for how to get it working on a Slackware install.
+Read through the UEFI [README](http://slackware.mirrorcatalogs.com/slackware64-14.1/README_UEFI.TXT) for how to setup an EFI partition and make Slackware UEFI bootable.
+My guide also covers these steps.

-If using the DVD ISO on a USB pen, tell the installer the files are on a USB when it asks, and it will scan automatically.
-Setup detects any EFI and swap partitions and gives the user a choice to format them.

-For LVM partitioning, there are some additional steps needed before and after setup, so read `README_LVM.txt` (included on the USB and readable from the console) carefully.
-I recommend scrolling down to the "alternative method" that automatically generates the right commands to pass to `mkinitrd`.
-Be warned, on `UEFI` systems, the generated command will not copy the files over to the `EFI` partition, or set the right paths in `elilo.conf`.
-This is easily fixable (see the next heading).
+For LVM partitioning, there are some additional steps needed before and after setup, so read `README_LVM.txt` on the USB before you boot into it.
+I'm going to cover the extra steps that are needed when using a UEFI and LVM setup.

 ## An example LVM setup with UEFI

-You may notice that this process is pretty much just a copy & paste of my Arch guide, because the process doesn't vary much between distros.

-First, choose the disk you want to install Slackware on.
-Use `blkid` to see available devices.
-I like to get rid of remnants of old partitions on the chosen disk by running `gdisk /dev/sdX` and pressing `x` for `extra functionality`, followed by `z` to `zap (destroy) GPT data structures and exit`.
+Choose the disk you want to install Slackware on by using `blkid` to see available devices.
+If you skipped SSD memory cell-clearing then you may still want to get rid of remnants of old partitions on the chosen disk by running `gdisk /dev/sdX` and pressing `x` for `extra functionality`, followed by `z` to `zap (destroy) GPT data structures and exit`.

 Now make a 512M EFI (ee00 code) boot partition using `gdisk /dev/sda` again: